bingsoo/readybunnygo/README.md

 ---

 **Note:** This README is for archival purposes only.
 The project is no longer active, and the repository is not maintained.

+**Note 2:** Please keep in mind that "Ready Bunny Go" was my first project using the Bevy engine and the Rust language.
+As such, the build quality and code structure may not reflect best practices, and some aspects might not be optimally implemented.
+I encourage those who explore this project to use it as a reference point rather than a definitive guide, as I was also in the early stages of learning these tools.